SebClone/HPP_CA/README.md

 The message can be written to the grid with a start_offset.

 Only the low bits are relevant for the HPP cellular automaton.
+These are encoded as follows:
+  - `Bit = xxxx|1000` → North
+  - `Bit = xxxx|0100` → East
+  - `Bit = xxxx|0010` → South
+  - `Bit = xxxx|0001` → West

+The HPP rules are used for the simulation.
+These are described in detail in [HPP States](HPP_states.md).
-These are encoded as follows: original file is lost if the first high bit is manipulated.
+The wall bit mask is created in parallel as a 2D matrix (dtype=boolean) of the same size.
+Separate handling of the mask prevents information from the original file from being lost when the first high bit is manipulated.

 For encryption, collision -> propagation -> reflection is applied to the grid in succession.
 For decryption, reflection -> inverse propagation -> collision is applied to the grid in succession.